Honoring the Service and Sacrifice of Those Who Have Earned It

 Since then, I’ve heeded that advice with ever-greater regard, and as a result have developed rich and treasured relationships with many veterans nationwide who have served our nation with honor, humility, and dignity.

 Our family’s Patriot warrior ancestry begins with those who fought with John Sevier’s Overmountain Men at Kings Mountain.
-Those early veterans turned the tide of the Revolutionary War, and their legacy extends through the generations to my father, a WWII naval aviator, and now to our son, who today is a Marine infantry officer.
+Those early veterans turned the tide of the Revolutionary War, and their legacy extends through the generations to my father, a WWII naval aviator, and now to our son, a Marine Infantry Officer.

-And it is with an equal sense of gratitude that we honor our son’s wife, and all the spouses and families of our military personnel who also sacrifice greatly in support of our nation.
+And it is with an equal sense of gratitude that we honor our son’s wife, and all the spouses and families of all our military personnel – they sacrifice greatly in support of our nation.